oracle-devrel/devrel-labs/agentic_rag/README.md

 - **Error Handling**: Error condition testing
 - **Model Validation**: Data model testing

-### 3.6 A2A Agent Card
+### 3.6 A2A Agent Cards

-The system publishes its capabilities through an agent card:
+The system publishes its capabilities through agent cards.
+There is a main agent card for the RAG system and individual cards for each specialized CoT agent:

+#### Main RAG Agent Card

 ```json
 {